 SOD and CAT

-Figure 1 shows the mean SOD activity per experimental group, as well as the ANOVA table.
-Interaction between the two variables was not significant, and there was no effect of the sectioning procedure or the time variable on SOD activity, neither on columnar nor tentacular samples.
+According to SOD activity in handled and non handled groups in tentacle and columnar tissue of A .viridis at different seasonal time…(Figure 1) interaction between the two variables was not significant, and there was no effect of the sectioning procedure or the time variable on SOD activity, neither on columnar nor tentacular samples.
 A light tendency was found on tentacular SOD activity, where sectioned individuals yielded a slightly smaller activity, but this pattern was not found to be statistically significant.
 CAT activity (Figure 2) showed different responses in tentacular and columnar samples.
-Columnar activity was increased by the sectioning protocol, while there was no effect of time or interaction between both variables.
+Columnar activity was increased by the sectioning procedure, while there was no effect of time or interaction between both variables.
 Tentacular CAT activity, however, featured a significant interaction effect.
-At T0, sectioned anemones featured a significantly higher CAT activity than control anemones (p = 0.000274, p < 0.001).
-However, a T1, this relationship became inverted and the sectioned individuals exhibited a lower activity (p = 0.00599, p < 0.01).
+At T1, sectioned anemones displayed a significantly higher CAT activity than control anemones (p = 0.000274, p < 0.001).
+However, at T2, this relationship became inverted and the sectioned individuals exhibited a lower activity (p = 0.00599, p < 0.01).

-GPx, GR and G6PDH

 GR activity is displayed in Figure 3.
-Time had a significant effect on both columnar and tentacular GR, as samples from T1 exhibited lower activity than T0 measurements.
+Time had a significant effect on both columnar and tentacular GR, as samples from T2 exhibited lower activity than T0 measurements.
 Furthermore, columnar GR activity was significantly increased for all sectioned individuals.

-GST and DTD

 Figure 4 shows GST activity on both body regions.
 While there were no significant differences in columnar GST activity, tentacular samples featured significant interaction between the two variables.
-At T0, sectioned individuals had their GST activity significantly increased (p = 0.000656, p < 0.001).
-These differences were not reflected T1, where control and sectioned individuals were found to be similar (p = 0.345).
+At T1, sectioned individuals had their GST activity significantly increased (p = 0.000656, p < 0.001).
+These differences were not reflected T2, where control and sectioned individuals were found to be similar (p = 0.345). ´

 Columnar DTD activity (Figure 5.
 A) increased significantly on sectioned anemones.
 Tentacular DTD activity featured a significant interaction effect (Figure 5.B).
-Anemones at T0 exhibited this same pattern of higher activity for sectioned individuals (p = 0.000103, p < 0.001) detected in columnar activity.
-At T1, however, no differences were found between control and sectioned samples (p = 0.393).
+Anemones at T1 exhibited this same pattern of higher activity for sectioned individuals (p = 0.000103, p < 0.001) detected in columnar activity.
+At T2, however, no differences were found between control and sectioned samples (p = 0.393).

-TEAC and MDA

 Total Antioxidant Capacity, measured as TEAC, is displayed on Figure 6.
 Neither columnar or tentacular TEAC showed any differences associated with sectioning or time.

-MDA concentration (Figure 7) did not vary significantly in columnar samples, but tentacular MDA was found to be lower on sectioned individuals compared to control ones.
+Lipid peroxidation, measured as MDA concentration (Figure 7) did not vary significantly in columnar samples, but tentacular MDA was found to be lower on sectioned individuals compared to control ones.

-3.2.
-Non-specific immune parameters
+3.2. immune status

-Neither acid phosphatase (AP, Figure 8) nor alkaline phosphatase (AlP, Figure 9) showed any significant effect or interaction.
+Neither acid phosphatase (AP, Figure 8) nor alkaline phosphatase (AlP, Figure 9) showed any significant effect of handling or interaction between…….

 MPx activity showed significant interaction in columnar samples.
-At T0, columnar MPx activity was lower for sectioned individuals (p = 0.000895, p < 0.001), while there were no significant differences at T1 (p = 0.674).
+At T1 columnar MPx activity was lower for sectioned individuals (p = 0.000895, p < 0.001), while there were no significant differences at T2 (p = 0.674).
 The effect of sectioning and time on tentacular activity also resulted non-significant.

 Columnar lysozyme activity showed no significant differences associated with the studied variables.